carlos-hassin/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+-DOM stands for Document Object Modle, it displays HTML, but with it you can add, delete, and modify elements in accordance with user interaction.

 2. What is an event?

+-Events are properties that can be added to HTML elements for user or browser interaction, like animations.

 3. What is an event listener?

+-An event listener waits for interaction to occur to display an event.
+These are things like "click" and "mouseenter".

 4. Why would we convert a NodeList into an Array?

+-We do this to use methods with arrays since they are not allowed with nodelists.

 5. What is a component?

+-A component is a reusable piece of code with functuonality attributed to elements.

 ### Git Set up